Museum Collections of the United States

 Denver Art Museum

-A collection of Tibetan & Nepalese paintings, sculptures and ritual objects.
+A collection of Tibetan & Nepalese paintings, sculpture and ritual objects.
 Denver, Colorado.

 Connecticut